Cockroach Hamilton: Powers and abilities

 Dontrell Hamilton has no superpowers, but is a skilled marksman who uses advanced pieces of artillery.
 His first weapon was a six-barreled shotgun built by himself named "Josh".

 Other versions

 Earth-X

-In the Earth-X reality, Dontrell "Cockroach" Hamilton's history largely remains the same, though he has died in this reality.
+An alternate universe version of Cockroach Hamilton appears in Earth X, where he has died under unspecified circumstances.

 House of M

-In the House of M reality, Dontrell "Cockroach" Hamilton is a mutant gangster with an appearance based on his namesake.
+An alternate universe version of Cockroach Hamilton appears in House of M. This version is a mutant who possesses an insectoid appearance.